bomonike/bomonike.github.io/aws-kiro2.md

 Here is what we're working toward:

+A. Add MCP agent to dynamically retrieve and display from an API weather data from individual <a target="_blank" href="https://bomonike.github.io/weather-info">Ambient Weather stations</a>, based on code and tutorials to use MCP to retrieve utility data from open weather API.
+Addding an entry in the MCP Marketplace would be a flex.

-A. A MCP server to return the value of a variable stored in an encrypted location (macOS Keychain).
+B. A MCP server to return the value of a variable stored in an encrypted location (macOS Keychain).
 This is instead of keeping all secrets in plain text in .env files.
 This has a mechanism like temporarily assumming an AWS role.
 This provides a way to centrally manage (and log) what permissions are given to whom.

-B. Track events such as new resources being invoked (the project above) to remind the developer the cost of resources continuing to be used, and provide an easy way to remove the resources and the permissions which created them.
+C. Track events such as new resources being invoked (the project above) to remind the developer the cost of resources continuing to be used, and provide an easy way to remove the resources and the permissions which created them.

-C. Add MCP agent to dynamically retrieve and display from an API weather data from individual <a target="_blank" href="https://bomonike.github.io/weather-info">Ambient Weather stations</a>, based on code and tutorials to use MCP to retrieve utility data from open weather API.

 D. <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
 aggregating events from Google Gmail and Microsoft Outlook into a single "Single Pane of Glass" view</a>